trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

 - How to deploy (originate) a smart contract to Tezos
 - How to use the [Taquito](https://tezostaquito.io/) JavaScript/TypeScript SDK to access Tezos and user wallets

+## What is a non-fungible token (NFT)?

+An NFT is a special type of blockchain token that represents something unique.
+Fungible tokens such as XTZ and real-world currencies like dollars and euros are interchangeable; each one is the same as every other.
+By contrast, each NFT is unique and not interchangeable.
+NFTs can represent ownership over digital or physical assets like virtual collectibles or unique artwork, or anything that you want them to represent.

+Like other types of Tezos tokens, a collection of NFTs is managed by a smart contract.
+The smart contract defines what information is in each token and how the tokens behave, such as what happens when a user transfers an NFT to another user.
+It also keeps a ledger that records which account owns each NFT.

+In this tutorial, you create NFTs that comply with the FA2 standard (formally known as the [TZIP-12](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) standard), the current standard for tokens on Tezos.
+The FA2 standard creates a framework for how tokens behave on Tezos, including fungible, non-fungible, and other types of tokens.
+It provides a standard API to transfer tokens, check token balances, manage operators (addresses that are permitted to transfer tokens on behalf of the token owner), and manage token metadata.

 In this guide, you will get an overview of the mechanics of NFTs, in general, and on Tezos.
 If you want to get your hands dirty, you will get an explanation of how the code of an NFT platform works, on the contract level but also on the app level.
 This article is mainly designed for beginner programmers who want to get a better idea of the code involved in the creation and use of NFTs, but non-technical readers will also find important information to deepen their understanding of both NFTs and the Tezos blockchain.

 You will learn how to build a simple NFT platform backed by a smart contract on the Tezos blockchain capable of minting, transferring, and burning NFTs while hosting their metadata on the IPFS.
 You need a basic knowledge of JavaScript to follow along in part 2.
 We will only have a high-level overview of the smart contract so no knowledge of Ligo is required, but a general knowledge of programming concepts would help.